ChainMovers/suibase/python/README.md

 ## Demo's

-The examples for python search the `sui-base` workdirs to figure out which configuration to use.
+The examples for python search the `suibase` workdirs to figure out which configuration to use.
 If looks for the `active` symlink and reads the `client.yaml` from that link.

 However; if you are running a localnet you will, of course, have to `localnet start` before running the python demos.

-For convenience, shell scripts have been added to `sui-base/python/bin`.
+For convenience, shell scripts have been added to `suibase/python/bin`.
 It is expected that when you want to run a script you are in the python folder and you've activated the virtual environment (`. env/bin/activate`).